ScottyMacCVC/kickstarter-analysis/README.md

 # An Analysis of Theater Launch Outcomes
 ## The analysis will help identify the best month & goal amounts.
-These are chosen for high success rates and should be referenced when planning future launches.
+These are chosen for high success rates and will be helpful in planning future launches.

 ## Two Conclusions for Theater Outcomes by Launch Date
 ### The months of May & June show an increase in successful launch outcomes when compared to the other months.
 The data supports launching a theater project in these months would provide the highest success rates.
 The theater success rates decline beyond May and it is inadvisable to launch during the Winter months.